Intervention/docs/image/v3/modifying/effects.md

 > public Image::greyscale(): ImageInterface

-Converts the current image into a greyscale version.
+Converts the current image to a greyscale version.

 #### Example